-The undersigned hereby revokes all prior proxies and constitutes and appoints James J. Cotter and S. Craig Tompkins, and each or any of them, proxies of the undersigned, with full power of substitution, to vote all of the shares of Citadel Holding Corporation (the "Company") which the undersigned may be entitled to vote at the Annual Meeting of Stockholders of the Company to be held at 9:30 a.m., local time, on September 12, 2000 at the Regal Biltmore Hotel, 506 S. Grand Avenue, Los Angeles, California for the following purposes and any adjournment or postponement thereof, as follows:
+The undersigned hereby revokes all prior proxies and constitutes and appoints James J. Cotter and S. Craig Tompkins, and each or any of them, proxies of the undersigned, with full power of substitution, to vote all of the shares of Citadel Holding Corporation (the "Company") which the undersigned may be entitled to vote at the Annual Meeting of Stockholders of the Company to be held at 2:30 p.m., local time, on August 25, 2000 at the Regal Biltmore Hotel, 506 S. Grand Avenue, Los Angeles, California for the following purposes and any adjournment or postponement thereof, as follows:

---(Continued on reverse side)--
+(Continued on reverse side)

-FOLD AND DETACH HERE
+-- FOLD AND DETACH HERE --

-In their discretion the proxies are authorized to vote upon such other business as may properly come before the meeting and any adjournment 1.
-1. ELECTION OF DIRECTORS FOR WITHHOLD AUTH all nominees listed vote for all below (excepted below. as marked to the contrary below.) [] [] I 2.
-2. PROPOSAL TO APPROVE THE ISSUANCE OF SHARES OF CITADEL CLASS A NON-COMMON STOCK AND SHARES OF CLASS B VOTING COMMON STOCK TO COMPLETE ACQUISITION BY MERGER OF OFF BROADWAY INVESTORS, INC. FOR AGAINST ABSTAIN [] [] [] 3.
-3. TO APPROVE THE ADOPTION BY THE BOARD OF DIRECTORS OF THE 1999 STOOP PLAN OF CITADEL HOLDING CORPORATION.
-CK OPTION FOR AGAINST ABSTAIN [] [] li INSTRUCTION: To withhold authority to vote for any individual nominee line through the nominee's name in the following list: James J. Cotto C. Soady, Alfred Villasenor, Jr., and S. Craig Tompkins.
-THIS PROXY SHOULD BE DABY THE SHAREHOLDER EXAC STOCKHOLDER'S NAME APPE STOCKHOLDER'S STOCK CER AND RETURNED PROMPTLY T COMPANY C/O CHASE MELLO SHAREHOLDER SERVICES, I ENCLOSED ENVELOPE.
-PERS IN AS A BENEFICIARY CAR SHOULD SO INDICATE.
-CTLY AS SUCH EARS ON SUCH RTIFICATE TO THE DN IN THE GONS SIGNING PR THIS PROXY WILL BE VOTED AS SPECIFIED.
-IF A CHOICE IS NOT SPECIFIED, PROXY WILL BE VOTED FOR THE NOMINEES FOR DIRECTOR AND FOR EACH OF THE PROPOSALS.
-Ple as Signature Dated: Please sign name(s) exactly as registered) (if there are co-owners, both should sign) ,1999 FOLD AND DETACH HERE
+Please mark [X] your votes as indicated in this example

+In their discretion the proxies are authorized to vote upon such other business as may properly come before the meeting and any adjournment thereof.

+1. ELECTION OF DIRECTORS

+FOR

+all nominees listed

+below (excepted

+as marked to the

+contrary below.)

+[]

+2. PROPOSAL TO APPROVE THE ISSUANCE OF SHARES OF CITADEL CLASS A NON-VOTING COMMON STOCK AND SHARES OF CLASS B VOTING COMMON STOCK TO COMPLETE THE ACQUISITION BY MERGER OF OFF BROADWAY INVESTORS, INC.

+FOR AGAINST ABSTAIN [] [] []

+3. TO APPROVE THE ADOPTION BY THE BOARD OF DIRECTORS OF THE 1999 STOCK OPTION PLAN OF CITADEL HOLDING CORPORATION.

+FOR AGAINST ABSTAIN [] [] []

+INSTRUCTION: To withhold authority to vote for any individual nominee, strike a line through the nominee's name in the following list: James J. Cotter, William C. Soady, Alfred Villasenor, Jr., and S. Craig Tompkins.

+THIS PROXY SHOULD BE DATED, SIGNED BY THE SHAREHOLDER EXACTLY AS SUCH STOCKHOLDER'S NAME APPEARS ON SUCH STOCKHOLDER'S STOCK CERTIFICATE AND RETURNED PROMPTLY TO THE COMPANY C/O CHASE MELLON SHAREHOLDER SERVICES, IN THE ENCLOSED ENVELOPE.
+PERSONS SIGNING IN AS A BENEFICIARY CAPACITY SHOULD SO INDICATE.

+WITHHOLD AUTHORITY TO vote for all nominees

+below.

+THIS PROXY WILL BE VOTED AS SPECIFIED.
+IF A CHOICE IS NOT SPECIFIED, THIS PROXY WILL BE VOTED FOR THE NOMINEES FOR DIRECTOR AND FOR EACH OF THE ABOVE PROPOSALS.

+Signature Dated: ,1999

+Please sign name(s) exactly Telephone Number

+as registered) (if there are

+co-owners, both should sign)

+FOI D AND DETACH HERE